Land Acknowledgment and History

 With a class of 27 students, Citrus College was founded in 1915 under the leadership of Dr. Floyd S. Hayden, who helped bring the community college movement to California.
 The college has the distinction of being the oldest community college in Los Angeles County and the fifth oldest in California.
 This public community college serves the residents and the students of the Azusa, Claremont, Duarte, Glendora and Monrovia school districts.

 Citrus College’s first graduating class in 1917 boasted four graduates.
 While enrollment had nearly quadrupled to 100 students by 1925, only 11 students graduated from the college in its first decade.

-Since 2004, the College has undergone a major facilities expansion project that is changing the look of the campus and providing facilities that will enhance learning.
+Since 2004, Citrus College has undergone a major facilities expansion project that is changing the look of the campus and providing facilities that will enhance learning.

 The HSI designation has allowed Citrus College to receive several Department of Education grants to assist Hispanic and other students who can benefit from enhanced services and programs.

-Today, Citrus College grants associate degrees in 54 fields of study, including 19 Associate Degrees for Transfer.
-The College offers a total of 70 certificates of achievement, certificates of competency and skill awards in 54 academic and career/technical areas.
-The College boasts an active student government, numerous social clubs and events, student organizations, and college-wide activities.
+Today, Citrus College grants associate degrees in 69 fields of study, including 34 associate degrees for transfer, along with a total of 115 certificates of achievement, certificates of competency and skill awards in 55 academic and career/technical areas.
+Citrus College boasts an active student government, numerous social clubs and events, student organizations, and college-wide activities.
 Citrus College offers many free student-support services, including personal and academic counseling, transfer information and assistance, academic tutoring, veteran’s support, and career planning.
-Through its Community and Noncredit Education Division, the College provides courses that encourage learning at every stage of life.
+Through its community and noncredit education division, Citrus College provides courses that encourage learning at every stage of life.